Aybak, Samangan: Legend

-Tahmineh brought up her son with great dedication and taught him all the skills of warfare and he became very strong.
+Tamina brought up her son with great dedication and taught him all the skills of warfare and he became very strong.
 She also told him about his father Rostam and his forefathers and their valiant achievements as warriors in Iran.
 She also gave him the gifts that his father had sent him.
-She advised him to be wary of Afrasiyab of Turan who was father's foe.
+She advised him to be wary of Afrasiyab of Turan who was the father's foe.
 After knowing his ancestry and about his brave father, Sohrab decided to invade Iran.
-He also promised his mother that she would be the queen of Iran.
+He also promised his mother that she would be the Queen of Iran.
 As he rode on a horse which was the foal of Rakshak, his father's horse, he thought the tidings were good.
 However, as he moved to wage war against Iran he encountered his father on the battlefield.
-His father had been kept totally unaware of his son's identity by Afrasiyab who wanted father and son to fight each other.
+His father had been kept totally unaware of his son's identity by Afrasiyab who wanted the father and son to fight each other.
 Before Sohrab led his army against Iran, Afrasiyab had beguiled him to join him in the war, with gifts with messages praising Sohrab for his intent to invade Iran and told him how that "if Iran be subdued the world would henceforth know peace, for upon his own head would he place the crown of the Kaianides; and Turan, Iran, and Samengan should be as one land."
 There was deceit and false information given about Rostam.
 Both were unaware of each other's identity and relationship when they faced each other on the battlefield.
-In the fierce battle that took place between father and son Sohrab was mortally wounded.
+In the fierce battle that took place between the father and son Sohrab was mortally wounded.
 When Sohrab was wounded he announced his identity to Rostam and on hearing this Rostam was overtaken by intense grief and threw away his sword.
 Sohrab also was grief-stricken upon knowing that it was his father whom he had faced in the war and who had wounded him mortally.
 He then showed his onyx symbol that was tied to his armour.
 Rostam realized that it was the onyx which he had given to his wife and that he had really slain his own son.
-Kaykavous, the king of Iran, delayed giving Rostam the healing potion (Noush Daru) to save Sohrab as he feared losing his power to the alliance of the father and the son.
+Kaykavous, the King of Iran, delayed giving Rostam the healing potion (Noush Daru) to save Sohrab as he feared losing his power to the alliance of the father and son.